Florida Fruit Shippers - We ship gifts of Florida Oranges and Florida Grapefruit to the US and Canada.

 Availability

-Our Florida Navel Oranges are available November through January.
+Navel Oranges are available November to May.

 History

-Florida Navel Oranges - Nutritional Information
+Nutritional Information for Florida Navel Oranges

 • 1 g protein